bolajiwahab/pgrubic/docs/docs/contributing.md

 To contribute, you will need:

-- Python 3.12 or higher.
+- Python 3.12 or higher
-- tox for running tests and other environments.
+- tox for running tests and other environments

 ## Project Structure